peiyihe/Mem_RT_Genomics/README.md

 ## Acknowledgement

 The segmentation code is implemented by [UNCALLED4](https://github.com/skovaka/uncalled4), and segmentation parameters are from [sigmap](https://github.com/haowenz/sigmap) and [UNCALLED](https://github.com/skovaka/UNCALLED).
+The authors would like to thank Sam Kovaka, Hasindu Gamaarachchi, and Can Firtina for their thorough explanations and insightful discussions.